Giving children choices is a great method to help your child listen and make good decisions. Includes best practices and real-life examples.

 - Putting laundry away: “I did your laundry this morning, so you’ll need to put them away in the closet.
 Do you want to do it after snack, or after dinner?”

-- Not wanting to eat: “It’s time to eat—do you want to sit on the bench, or in your high chair?” or “Would you like apples or oranges after dinner?”
+- Not wanting to eat: “It’s time to eat—do you want to sit on the bench, or in your high chair?” or “Would you like an apple or a banana after dinner?”

 - Preferring one parent: “I’m washing dishes right now.
 You can either have Daddy pour your milk now, or you can wait until after I’m done to do it.”